clautos/Easy-Youtube-Downloader/README.md

 # Web-Based YouTube Video Downloader

-This is a web-based YouTube video downloader that you can host using a simple web server (e.g., Lighttpd, but Apache also works).
+This is a web-based YouTube video downloader that you can host using a simple web server (e.g., Lighttpd or Apache).
 It is based on `yt-dlp`, allowing you to download videos with a simple click through a web page without having to type commands.
 It also uses `uqload_downloader` for downloading uqload videos.

 **GitHub link for uqload_downloader:** [uqload_downloader](https://github.com/thomasarmel/uqload_downloader)